-All foods have some combination of the big 3.
 If we purposely avoid one of the macronutrients, and it turns out that your body needs more of that particular macronutrient than you think, there will be problems.

 Arguing with that is like saying gravity is a theory and you’re not convinced.

 And there you sit.
 Not floating.
 (Ok, I’m assuming you’re not floating.
 You could be in a hot-air balloon.
 Gravity is still working, though.)

 That said, there seems to be a fear of protein out there lately.
 Or at least some misconceptions.

 I think that’s a backlash to the high protein diets that were popular a few years ago.

 The medical profession started throwing up red flags – rightfully so.
 I hope they would do that anytime a popular “named” diet is unbalanced.